bohuslavska/Study-projects/WebScraping_RussianPropaganda_Building_FakeNews_Dataset(Flask,BeautifulSoup,Selenium)/README.md

-# Web Scraping Russian Propaganda for Building a Fake News Dataset with BeautifulSoup, Selenium, and Newspaper3k
+# Web Scraping Russian Propaganda with BeautifulSoup, Selenium, and Newspaper3k to Build a Fake News Dataset

 ### About the Project
 This project was completed as a part of the Fake News Detection with NLP Models course by Gathers.